eclipse-zenoh/zenoh-cpp/README.md

    ```

 2. Do install.
-   Neither [zenoh-c] nor [zenohpico] are required for the installation, but both are neccessary for building tests and examples.
+   Neither [zenoh-c] nor [zenoh-pico] are required for the installation, but both are neccessary for building tests and examples.
 So, instead of the main project, it's faster to do install from "install" subproject.

    Use option `CMAKE_INSTALL_PREFIX` for specifying installation location.
 Without this parameter installation is performed to default system location `/usr/local` which requires root privileges.